FARMING IN THE CITY

 Summer 2021 – 1 credit -Online or in-person Summer 2021

-This course is open to students enrolled in Farm and Industry Short Course, UW-Madison students and community members.
+This online course OR in-person class that is open to UW-Madison students and community members.

 About the School for Urban Agriculture

-The School for Urban Agriculture fills a growing need for specialized training in urban farming and community leadership.
-Located in the UW-Madison College of Agricultural and Life Sciences Farm and Industry Short Course, this school accommodates students with a range of experiences and interests, from farmers who seek specialized training in urban agriculture to undergraduates working toward careers in community food systems and passionate gardeners.
-Students will learn about urban food production, distribution and marketing, post-harvest processing and storage, soil health remediation, food policy and more.
+The School for Urban Agriculture (SUA) fills a growing need for specialized training in urban farming and community leadership.
+A joint effort of the UW-Madison College of Agricultural and Life Sciences and its community partner organization, Rooted, SUA accommodates students with a range of experiences and interests, from farmers seeking specialized training in urban agriculture, to undergraduates working toward careers in community food systems, to passionate community gardeners looking to scale up their production.

 Why Urban Farms?

-Training in urban agriculture prepares students for a wide range of careers and service opportunities including farming, starting a food business, working for nonprofit organizations, nurseries and greenhouses, horticultural therapy, school gardens, environmental education and even Peace Corps.
+Training in urban agriculture is preparation for a wide range of careers and service opportunities, including farming; creating entrepreneurial food businesses; working for nonprofit organizations, nurseries and greenhouses; horticultural therapy; school gardens and environmental education; and even the Peace Corps.

-The School for Urban Agriculture is a collaborative effort of the Center for Integrated Agricultural Systems and Farm and Industry Short Course at UW-Madison, the Center for Resilient Cities, Community GroundWorks and the Michael Fields Agricultural Institute.
+The School for Urban Agriculture (www.school4urbanag.org) is a collaborative effort of the Center for Integrated Agricultural Systems, Rooted, and the Michael Fields Agricultural Institute.
 For more information, contact Martin Bailkey, firstname.lastname@example.org.